felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Yet, those who know, know.
 For me, this opened Pandora's box.
 Now, you might be asking: What difference does it make to hold a book bent over backwards?
 I'm tempted to say: try it for yourself and *you* tell me what difference it makes.
-Here's the difference it makes for me:
+Here's my take on it:

 - It's more comfortable for long periods of time
 - It's less distracting (because you see only one page at a time)